 It is notable that the E-M10 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M100 does not feature such an accessory-socket.

-Both the M100 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The E-M10 II was replaced by the Olympus E-M10 III, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M100 Manual (free pdf) or the online Olympus E-M10 II Manual.
+Further information on the features and operation of the M100 and E-M10 II can be found, respectively, in the Canon M100 Manual (free pdf) or the online Olympus E-M10 II Manual.

 So how do things add up?
 Is the Canon M100 better than the Olympus E-M10 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.